BKWLD/croppa/README.md

 These are the arguments that Croppa::url() takes:

 - $url : The URL of your source image.
-The path to the image relative to the `src_dir` will be extracted using the `path` config regex.
+The path to the image relative to the `src_disk` will be extracted using the `path` config regex.
 - $width : A number or null for wildcard
 - $height : A number or null for wildcard
 - $options - An array of key value pairs, where the value is an optional array of arguments for the option.
 Supported option are: